jahgath/foodu.github.io/README.md

 # foodu.github.io
-Just a landing page for a food delivery website
+Just a landing page for a food delivery website.